 3. Using Google Analytics to Detect Invalid Traffic

-Google Analytics is a powerful tool to pinpoint where invalid traffic is coming from.
-Here’s how:
+Google Analytics is a powerful tool to pinpoint where invalid traffic is coming from, but the report names changed completely and most guides on this topic still describe the old ones.

 A. Traffic Source Analysis